 Global Furniture & Flooring Statistics

-- Up to 90% of the imported furniture in the US today is made from wood that is illegally clear-cut from the world’s rapidly disappearing rainforests
+- Up to 90% of the imported furniture in the US today from Peru is made from wood that is illegally clear-cut from the world’s rapidly disappearing rainforests (World Economic Forum.)

 - According to a Washington Post article, 70% of furniture sold in America is imported

-- The environmental crime industry is worth an estimated ~$200B per year with illegal logging accounting for half of that worth.
+- The environmental crime industry is worth an estimated ~$91-259B per year with illegal logging ranking high on the crime list due to illegal wood products mainly from China, India and Vietnam (UN Environment Programme.)

-- About 3% of the world’s greenhouse gas emissions are a byproduct of cargo ships used to transport goods like lumber, furniture, and flooring around the world.
+- About 3% of the world’s greenhouse gas emissions are a byproduct of cargo ships used to transport goods like lumber, furniture, and flooring around the world (International Council for Clean Transportation.)

-- The amazon rainforest alone holds 48 billion tons of carbon dioxide in its trees
+- The Amazon rainforest alone holds 48 billion tons of carbon dioxide in its trees (The Nature Conservancy.)

 - Global rainforest destruction continues to proceed at a rate of >1 acre per second.
 60 seconds every minute.
-60 minutes every hour, 24/7/365.
+60 minutes every hour, 24/7/365 (The World Counts.)

 Climate Change & Illegal Logging

-- Approximately 15% of all greenhouse gas emissions come from deforestation
+- Approximately 10% of all greenhouse gas emissions come from deforestation (Rainforest Alliance.)

 Scary Stats About the Future of Rainforests